MicrosoftDocs/bot-docs/articles/bot-framework-dotnet-howto-middleware.md

 ---
-title: ... with the Bot Builder SDK for .NET | Microsoft Docs
+title: Intercept messages using the Bot Builder SDK for .NET | Microsoft Docs
-description: Learn how to ... using the Bot Builder SDK for .NET.
+description: Learn how to intercept messages that are exchanged between user and bot by using the Bot Builder SDK for .NET.
-keywords: Bot Framework, dotnet, Bot Builder, SDK, ...
+keywords: Bot Framework, dotnet, Bot Builder, SDK, message logging, intercept message, inspect message
 author: kbrandl
 manager: rstand